| SEARCH: | ||

 Common Types of Employment Available for F-1 and J-1 Students:

-Can occur on the SUNY-ESF or Syracuse University campus (includes assistantships and other on-campus jobs); the paycheck must be issued by SUNY-ESF, Research Foundation of NY, or Syracuse University.
+Can occur on the SUNY ESF campus (includes assistantships and other on-campus jobs); the paycheck must be issued by SUNY ESF, Research Foundation of NY.
 (International students are considered for assistantships and fellowships, but are not eligible for need-based student financial assistance.)

-International students who meet the eligibility criteria, may apply for non federal on-campus employment at both SUNY-ESF and Syracuse University.
+International students who meet the eligibility criteria, may apply for non federal on-campus employment at SUNY ESF.

 On-campus employment is limited to 20 hours per week during the academic semester and must be incident to status.
 Employment may be increased to full-time (40+ hours) per week during the College winter, spring, and summer breaks when class is not in session (individual vacation days such as Martin Luther King Day and Thanksgiving break do not qualify).
 The 20 hour limitation applies to all international students (including RA's, TA's, and GA's) unless a student has been authorized for post-completion OPT by the USCIS or Academic Training by the Office of International Education.
 Accordingly, students engaging in pre-completion OPT or CPT may not exceed 20 hours of work per week while school is in session inclusive of assistantship employment.